codio/site/source/docs/content/authoring/strategies.html.md

 [Click here](/docs/content/authoring/page-edit/hide-folder) for more details on folder hiding.

 ### Assessments
-Codio offers a range of assessment types that let you create tests in one of two ways
+Codio offers a range of manually and auto-graded assessment types.

-1. Woven into your tutorial content at strategic points.
-1. Create a Unit with a lot of assessments that can be used as end of topic or term/semester exams, especially useful in class scenarios.

 When used as a part of tutorial content, assessments are a very important way of giving students challenges and exercises that help internalize what they have been learning.
-We recommend that you make heavy use of assessments.

 When used in a class situation, assessments are extremely helpful to the teacher as all assessment results are fed automatically through to the teacher class dashboard, allowing them to monitor students' progress across a Course.

-Many of Codio's assessment types (code tests, multiple choice questions, text, fill in the blank and list-based) are auto marked, saving teachers considerable amounts of time and also giving students instant feedback on the correct answers.
+Many of Codio's assessment types (code tests, multiple choice questions, text, fill in the blank and list-based) are auto-graded, saving teachers considerable amounts of time and can also offer students instant feedback on the correct answers.

 [Click here](/docs/content/authoring/assessments) for more on creating assessments.